teisdbr/winlibrs-docs-test/index.md

 ___

+#### 2022-04-12
+* Updated Error 90043:
+  * The wording was incorrect.
+It has to do with DE L45, Offense Connected to Arrest, which is used to define an Offense in another Incident that cleared a Separate Incident with the Multiple Arrestee Indicator (DE 44).
+  * DE L45 is entirely optional, even if using a Multiple Arrestee Indicator Value of "M".
+However if you do give it to us, we require that it comes through in the correct format, is all.
+The Error Message and Error Description in the spec was updated to reflect this.

 #### 2022-04-11
 * Added Error 90045:
   * Gets thrown if the Ages don't match for Matching Records with a VO (Victim was Offender) Relationship.